JamesWoolfenden/learn-terraform/docs/syntax.md

 As the Terraform Docs call out **"Provisioners are a Last Resort"**.
 Heed these words, there is, and there really should be a better way of doing what your trying to do.

-Provisoners don't do state and are a horror to make idempotent, so you have less control over when they run and what they do.
+Provisioners don't do state and are a horror to make idempotent, so you have less control over when they run and what they do.
 You can use Triggers to control execution, but creating destroy time provisioners is a good way of wasting a lot of your time.

 If you find yourself wanting to install packages at launch with **remote-exec** ask yourself:

 - Is this something better pre-prepared in Packer - **Almost definitely**
 - If Packer is overkill then could this be done with your bootstrap load -**maybe, see previous answer**.
-  The Bootstrap load should be the chance to add environment specifc configuration at launchtime.
+  The Bootstrap load should be the chance to add environment specific configuration at launch-time.
 - Remember that Installing at launch is slow and could fail, so if you're spinning up because of a scaling request, you have no time to spare, and have zero room for failure.
 - Remember pre-prepared always beats installing.
 - With In-place updates there's always a risk of failed update and loss of use while changing, Downtime is to be avoided.

 ### Connections

-Remote Provisoners need authentication, probably via SSH [God forbid it **winrm**].
+Remote Provisioners need authentication, probably via SSH [God forbid it **winrm**].
 So you now have SSH key, password or certificate management issues.
 You also need to be on a network that allows it.
 You may have to connect through a bastion host.

 ### Connection forwarding